rodnolan/Ant-Build-Script/README.md

 ## Credits

 This project was inspired by and based on the work of [Tim Windsor](https://github.com/timwindsor) who was inspired by [Addy Osmani](http://addyosmani.com/blog/client-side-build-process/) and the [HTML5 Boilerplate Ant Script](https://github.com/h5bp/ant-build-script) project.
 Tim tweaked Addy's work by adding BlackBerry WebWorks targets.
 I tweaked Tim's work by introducing properties files to compartmentalize the things that had to change from developer to developer, environment to environment, project to project.
-This project was necessary to overcome the sometimes cumbersome process of building and deploying projects using the Ripple Mobile Environment Emulator and/or the command line.
+I developed this script to replace the Ripple Mobile Environment Emulator and/or the command line for building and deploying WebWorks applications.

 ## License